I Gave Up Alcohol 3 Weeks Ago: Here's How It's Going

-Until recently, I'd typically have three glasses of pinot noir with dinner, usually by myself, punctuated by a few nights I started with a beer.
+Up until recently, I'd typically have three glasses of pinot noir with dinner, usually by myself, punctuated by a few nights I started with a beer.
 Wine and beer were my drama-free friends, always there to ease my anxiety—especially when I was totally isolated.
 Drinking worked to quell the loneliness and pulled me out of a few dark spots.

 The fact that I had to make a choice was suddenly totally clear.
 I could stop drinking and keep evolving toward my highest self, or I could keep drinking and consciously limit myself and my achievements in this lifetime.
 When I saw it that way, it really wasn't a tough decision to make.
 Alcohol had to go.

-2. I have much more energy.
+- I have much more energy.
 I've stopped feeling the urge for an afternoon nap.

-3. I've stopped craving unhealthy comfort foods and find myself drawn more to clean, plant-based items.
+- I've stopped craving unhealthy comfort foods and find myself drawn more to clean, plant-based items.

-4. I have kept up my daily yoga and meditation practices and plan to start running daily as well.
+- I have kept up my daily yoga and meditation practices and plan to start running daily as well.

-5. I've finally been able to release the self-judgment I cultivated through years of hypocrisy in my mission to promote health and detoxification.
+- I've finally been able to release the self-judgment I cultivated through years of hypocrisy in my mission to promote health and detoxification.

-6. I have much stronger focus, which means I get much more done.
+- I have much stronger focus, which means I get much more done.
 When I was drinking, there was no time for writing because my short-term memory was shot, and I spent my mornings recovering from the night before.

-7. I'm attracting new, healthier friends, powerful business players, and exciting opportunities for my company.
+- I'm attracting new, healthier friends, powerful business players, and exciting opportunities for my company.